carokhan/carokhan.github.io/lcps22/cryptography/lostmypass.md

 > Download file: [lostmypassword.php](../assets/lostmypassword.php)

 ## Solution
 We are given another login page and told to login as the user `jjohnson`.
-Last time, loggin as the admin provided a hint.
+Last time, logging as the admin provided a hint.
 This time, if we try admin/admin, we see:

 ```
 All hail the admin!!